Guild of One-Name Studies

 Our research of the Slade surname began in early 1970s.
 While most of the current research has been in the United States, considerable data has also been gathered on immigrants from England and Canada.
 Data gathered from birth, marriage, death, wills, immigration, ships manifests and census documents indicated, early on, that there were six large Slade branches in the United States.
 The progenitors of these six Slade branches were already in the United States during Colonial times, prior to 1750.
 These branches have all been confirmed with yDNA tests

 The Slade surname was registered with the Guild of One Name Studies in 2018 with the intent to draw interest and members from Canada, England and Australia.
 As of 2018, we have more than 20,000 documented Slade individuals in our database.
 All except a few are linked to their families.
 Our database now includes Slade families from Australia, Canada, England, Ireland, Scotland, United States & Wales.
 Many of the families are linked to their ancestors who lived in Canada and England.
 We welcome correspondence with anyone world wide who is interested in the Slade surname.
-Please contact us here: firstname.lastname@example.org
+Please contact us at: email@example.com with any questions or inquiries.

 Slade, Slaid, Slayd, Slaed, Slad, Sled